 You can choose whether you want to offer tuition reimbursement for courses that relate directly to an employee’s job role or concentrate on personal development.
 Offering your team members the chance to focus on their personal development can help to improve their productivity.
-When a company cares about the wants and needs of their workforce, their employees show higher levels of motivation.
+When a cares about the wants and needs of their workforce, their employees show higher levels of motivation.

 What Requirements Should Be Incorporated?

 When an employee continues their education, it’s important to motivate them, but also not let them take advantage of your generosity.
 These are a few requirements that you should consider adding to your tuition reimbursement program:

 While some companies require their employees to maintain a consistent GPA, others reward them based on their grades.
 Working with a reward-based model can help encourage your employees to achieve high grades, without causing stress by setting a GPA requirement.

 Yes — personal development is important but there’s no point in funding an employee’s education if their chosen course is irrelevant to their field.
 For example, if an individual working in IT could choose to do a Master’s degree in English Literature, it wouldn’t make sense for your to fund it. but it would offer no benefit to your .

 If you’re willing to help your team pay for their education, then it’s fair that you expect them to offer their skills to your for a set amount of time.
 If an employee leaves the before this time, you should have a policy in place to remove your obligation to repay their funds.

 Worrying about the costs involved is a common issue for employers when implementing a benefits package.
 This useful employee cost calculator to help you see how much money you’ll spend.